apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 JDBC is a row-oriented API, and while ODBC can support columnar data, the type system and data representation is not a perfect match with Arrow.
 In both cases, this leads to data conversions around steps 4–5, spending resources without performing "useful" work.

-This mismatch is important for columnar database systems, such as ClickHouse, Dremio, DuckDB, Google BigQuery, and others.
+This mismatch is problematic for columnar database systems, such as ClickHouse, Dremio, DuckDB, and Google BigQuery.
 Clients, such as Apache Spark and pandas, would like to get columnar data directly from these systems.
 Meanwhile, traditional database systems aren't going away, and these clients still want to consume data from them.